 3. Leverage Yourself as a Thought Leader

-One of the easiest ways to get more press for your ecommerce store is to start proactively positioning yourself as a trusted and knowledgeable resource in the space.
-As an ecommerce owner, your goal should be to participate in conversations that are happening about your industry and product category.
+One of the easiest ways to get more press is to start proactively positioning yourself as a trusted and knowledgeable resource in the space; your goal should be to participate in conversations that are happening about your industry and product category.

 To start leveraging yourself as a thought leader in your space, spend time: